systopia/de.systopia.civioffice/docs/working-with-documents.md

   + disable spell checking in your documents, especially make sure you don't apply exceptions from spell checking to bits of your tokens

++ It is also advisable not to use exotic image file types in your docs.

 + Smarty syntax is not supported in CiviOffice templates.
 You can use HTML-to-OOXML conversion to work around this limitation (see the chapter on this).